SowvikSuvo/3D-Model-Client/README.md

 # 🚀 3D Model – Modern 3D Showcase Web Application

+## 📘 Overview

+This application features a powerful and dynamic **3D model update and download system**, designed to make managing and accessing the latest 3D assets effortless.
+Users can upload new versions of models, instantly view the updates in a built-in 3D viewer, and download the latest files directly from the interface.

+The system ensures a smooth workflow for designers, developers, clients, and anyone working with evolving 3D content.

+### ✔ Key Capabilities
+- **Real-time model updates** – Newly uploaded models automatically replace previous versions.
+- **Downloadable assets** – Users can download updated 3D models.
+- **Version-ready structure** – Models can be updated without disrupting existing pages or breaking links.
+- **Seamless preview experience** – All updates load directly inside the 3D viewer for immediate inspection.

 A full-stack 3D model viewing application built using **React, TailwindCSS, DaisyUI, Firebase Authentication, React Router, Node.js, Express, and MongoDB**.
 This project is designed to provide smooth 3D interactions, authentication system, beautiful UI, and fully responsive layouts.